seaona/blog/_posts/2022-08-24-how-to-hack-a-box.md

 1. Connect to the vulnerable system

     `nc 10.0.2.4 21`
-2. Check response if has a vulnerability (ther eis exploit-db.com in kali)
+2. Check response if has a vulnerability (there is exploit-db.com in kali)

     `searchexploit vsFTPd 2.3.4`